pincombe/factom-governance/0_Factom Governance Documents/Doc 001 - Factom Governance.md

         > provides no support.

     3. Efficiency support is calculated on the number of tokens left to
         > the grant pool.
-An authority server's ability to earn
+An authority server’s ability to earn
         > efficiency support is capped at 50%.
 An authority server can
         > earn efficiency up to a maximum of 50% of the maximum tokens
         > budgeted for an authority server.